gradle/actions/setup-gradle/README.md

     - run: ./gradlew build --scan
 ```

-Note that in order to add a Pull Request comment, the workflow must be configured with the `pull-requests: write` permission.
+Note that to add a Pull Request comment, the workflow must be configured with the `pull-requests: write` permission.

 ### Build Scan® link as Step output

 As well as reporting all [Build Scan](https://gradle.com/build-scans/) links in the Job Summary,
-The `setup-gradle` action action makes this link available an an output of any Step that executes Gradle.
+The `setup-gradle` action makes this link available as an output of any Step that executes Gradle.

 The output name is `build-scan-url`.
 You can then use the build scan link in subsequent actions of your workflow.